This is a best prospect industry sector for this country. Includes a market overview and trade data.

 In September 2019, Namibia adopted the “Modified Single Buyer Framework,” which allows independent power producers to directly sell electricity to large power users locally and internationally across the national transmission grid.
 Namibia is evolving from a centralized model dominated by one large utility, NamPower, to a hybrid decentralized model with multiple actors generating and supplying electricity.
 This represents a significant shift in the generating mix.
 Transmission customers are now able to buy up to 30 percent of their energy requirements directly from a private power generator.
 The new framework provides for the deployment of new generation technologies such as battery storage and has the potential to attract significant national and foreign direct investments.

 With ample sunshine and wind resources (on the coast), Namibia has the capability to generate significant energy from renewable sources.
 The government, the ECB, and NamPower have all expressed interest in grid-connected solar and wind renewable solutions, and in May 2015, Namibia inaugurated its first-ever solar power plant – a 4.5 MW plant – which represents one percent of the country’s current production of energy.
-The plant was built by InnoSun, a French-Namibian company that specializes in renewable energy.
+The plant was built by InnoSun, a French-Namibian company which specializes in renewable energy.
 It was also the first local IPP with which NamPower signed a power purchasing agreement.

-- Products and services with immediate need or potential in Namibia include:
+Products and services with immediate need or potential in Namibia include:

-- Construction of new power stations
+· Construction of new power stations

-- Electricity network upgrades
+· Electricity network upgrades

-- Refurbishment of turbines and related equipment
+· Refurbishment of turbines and related equipment

-- Transmission and distribution equipment
+· Transmission and distribution equipment

-- New plant equipment and related systems
+· New plant equipment and related systems

-- Demand-side management solutions
+· Demand-side management solutions

-- Systems control equipment
+· Systems control equipment

-- Renewable (primarily wind, photovoltaic, concentrated solar, biomass) energy products.
+· Renewable (primarily wind, photovoltaic, concentrated solar, biomass) energy products

 Opportunities